skovalik/bootstrapwp-Twitter-Bootstrap-for-WordPress/README.md

 __LESS Folder__

 *	Updated LESS files from Twitter Bootstrap 2.04 branch
-*	Added bswp-docs.less file to pull in styles to allow doc pages to format correctly
+* 	Added `bswp-docs.less` file to pull in styles to allow doc pages to format correctly
-*	Added note to use bswp-custom.less file for any custom additions to allow for easy updating of styles.
+*	Added note to use `bswp-custom.less` file for any custom additions to allow for easy updating of styles.
+*	Added style fix for top positioning of scrollspy submenu

+__IMG Folder__

+*   Updated glyph icons with new set included in Bootstrap 2.04

 ##Version .86 of BootstrapWP – Released April 11, 2012